permguard/permguard/site/content/docs/0.1/core-elements/authz-server/resource-pathing.md

   noindex: false # false (default) or true
 ---

-In **PermGuard**, an **Authorization Server** is a logical server that includes a set of nodes.
+In **Permguard**, an **Authorization Server** is a logical server that includes a set of nodes.
 Specifically, it consists of the following components:

 - **Zone Administration Point (ZAP)**
 - **Policy Administration Point (PAP)**